Felix Randal

 I wish I was making you an old Old-Fashioned, and you were at the piano playing Debussy so beautifully, as you do.

-• You can currently find me at the intersection of wanderlust street and desolation boulevard.
-You’ll recognize me by my empty bottle, the dripping sink, and no one there who knows my name, my meaning, nor the treasure of my escape.
+You can currently find me at the intersection of wanderlust street and desolation boulevard.
+You’ll recognize me not by appearance but by my empty bottle and the dripping sink.
+No one there who knows my name, or my meaning, or the treasure of my escape.

-“The Wreck of the Deutschland” is among the very last of his poems I’d recommend — so obscure and dense, so difficult to follow.
+“The Wreck of the Deutschland” is among the very last of his poems I’d recommend — so obscure and dense is it, so long and difficult to follow.

 I recommend these: